tamjazad/blog/about.md

 title: About
 permalink: /about/
 ---
+Hey there!
+I'm Tamjeed.

-This is a blog that I (Tamjeed Azad) started in the winter of my sophomore year of college.
-It was made using Ruby, Jekyll, and GitHub Pages, and it uses Jekyll's minima theme.
-If you're interested, here's my [personal website](https://tamjazad.github.io).
+This is a blog that I started in the winter of my sophomore year of college at Columbia University, whose main campus is in Manhattan's Morningside Heights neighborhood.
+The blogsite was created using Ruby & Jekyll, and it uses a personally modified version of Jekyll's minima theme.
+If interested, here's my [personal webpage](https://tamjazad.github.io).